syntaqx/weightloss-journal/README.md

 eating.
 Going to push extra hard to get back on track this week, and see where we wind up next week.

 Gym things have been mostly on track, always hitting at least 2 days, striving for 3+

+I've decided the Isopure Chocolate is not nearly as good as the Dark Chocolate flavor, so once I'm done with the container I'll switch back.